 I started sewing when I was very young and never really stopped; it has always been part of my life.
-My first creation was a doll's dress; two roughly hacked rectangles of orange crimpelene with a brown paisley pattern (well, it was 1970!) held together with huge stitches.
+My first creation was a doll's dress; two roughly hacked rectangles of orange crimpelene with a brown paisley pattern (well, it was about 1970!) held together with huge stitches.
 I still remember that I couldn't get the thread to stay in the eye of the needle, so I knotted it in place.
 This fixed the problem, but unsurprisingly made it very hard to get the needle through fabric.
 I like to think that both my sewing technique and fabric choices have improved massively since then!

 |Simplicity 1777, a vintage pattern reissue|